 We recommend you arrive on campus as close to your scheduled visit time as possible.
 When you arrive, please park in the parking lot directly in front of the Center for Science and Business, next to the Admission Building off East Broadway.
-Please text your admission counselor that you have arrived and they will greet you outside at your car and escort you into the main lobby of the Admission Building, where you can use the restroom and/or wash your hands.
+Please text your admission counselor that you have arrived and they will greet you outside at your car and escort you into the welcome area, where you can use the restroom and/or wash your hands.

-For students interested in connecting with a professor in their academic area of interest, we will attempt to schedule a meeting with a professor in personal or on Zoom.
+For students interested in connecting with a professor in their academic area of interest, we will attempt to schedule a meeting with a professor in person or on Zoom.
 Please note that faculty appointment opportunities will be limited over the break in December and January.
 Your counselor may connect you with a faculty member for a Zoom, email or phone appointment after your in-person visit.
 Please note, the bookstore is not open to visitors, but you can shop the bookstore online.

 Face coverings and social distancing

 Face coverings or masks that cover your nose and mouth are required of our employees and our guests, even when outdoors.
 This is the best way for us to ensure the health and safety of our campus community and guests.
 If you are unable to wear a covering because of a health reason, please note that on your registration.
 Tours with any guest not able to wear a face covering will be outdoor only.

 Staff and guests are required to use proper social distancing (remaining six feet apart) throughout the visit.
 Per social distancing guidelines, we also discourage direct personal contact and avoid handshakes.

 Water fountains on campus have been shut off, but water bottle fillers are available.
 We encourage you to bring your own water bottle, but we will have reusable water bottles available that you may use and take with you.

 Snacks or meals are not available on campus at this time, but restaurants in town are offering patio seating or carryout for families visiting from out of town.
 Your admission counselor can provide dining recommendations in Monmouth or Galesburg.